Categories

 "Train Dumb, Race Smart":

 Back in front of ye 'ol computer post ride, you'll want to confirm that you were riding in the sweet spot first and 2nd, measure how much.
-Confirming is easy: normalized power and heart rates between 84 - 97% of your FTP.
+Confirming is easy with our color-coded data visualizations of the power and heart rate graphs + time in zone.

 Summary

-The bigger the base you build (as measure by your CTL) , the faster (more powerful) you can be.
+The bigger the base you build (as measure by your training load) , the faster and more powerful you will be.
 In summary there are three primary ways to ride in the sweet spot during a group ride:

 1. Join a group ride with stronger riders that push you up into the sweet spot